Ay981/requirement-analysis/README.md

 ### 3. Improves Product Quality and User Satisfaction
 Accurate and complete requirements lead to the development of software that meets user expectations and business needs.
 This enhances customer satisfaction and results in a product that is both functional and valuable.
+## Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities to ensure that the system meets the needs of stakeholders.
+Below are five key activities commonly performed during this phase:

+- **Requirement Gathering**
+  - This is the initial step where raw requirements are collected from stakeholders, customers, and end users.
+  - It focuses on identifying high-level business needs and objectives.

+- **Requirement Elicitation**
+  - Involves using techniques like interviews, questionnaires, workshops, and observation to extract detailed requirements.
+  - It bridges the communication gap between stakeholders and technical teams.

+- **Requirement Documentation**
+  - All gathered and elicited requirements are recorded in formal documents such as the Software Requirements Specification (SRS).
+  - Clear documentation ensures traceability and acts as a reference throughout the project lifecycle.

+- **Requirement Analysis and Modeling**
+  - The collected requirements are analyzed for completeness, consistency, feasibility, and priority.
+  - Models such as use case diagrams, data flow diagrams (DFDs), or UML are often created to visualize the system.

+- **Requirement Validation**
+  - Ensures that the documented requirements accurately reflect stakeholder needs and are realistic, testable, and unambiguous.
+  - This often involves walkthroughs, reviews, and stakeholder approval.